 As mentioned before, every goat owner should have some probios on hand.
 (I like THIS oral gel brand!)
 I don’t like to give probiotics regularly; I know some goat owners who are tempted to feed it every day.
 I prefer to keep probiotics waiting as a tool for when I suspect there could be a problem, so my goats don’t become reliant on having it every day.
 It is surely a useful supplement, and is my “go-to” for digestive issues.

 I am not a fan of feeding “free choice” baking soda.
 This is mainly because I focus on male goat health, and sodium bicarbonate is not safe for them to eat on a regular basis.
 It de-acidifies their urine, thus causing the formation of stones (Urinary Calculi).
 With that being said, baking soda is a useful tool when there is a rumen issue, such as bloat.
-Goats produce their own bicarbonate, so baking soda provided free choice is in no way a necessity.
-But for those of you who do not have males to be concerned about, there is no immediate harm caused by feeding female goats free choice baking soda.
+Goats produce their own bicarbonate, so baking soda provided free choice regularly is in no way a needed.
 For any gender of goat, though, during a time of a rumen issue, baking soda should be offered to them or given in a forceful way depending on the severity of the situation.

 Herbs and Supplements:

 I like to keep Slippery Elm Bark on hand at all times.
 It is a good digestive aid and provides soothing effect on the stomach and throat.
 I also love the herb mix GI Soother, from FirMeadow LLC.
 These two are wonderful for continuous digestive support.
 Another great formula for digestive issues is GI Back on Tract from Land of Havilah Herbals.
 This is a truly wonderful formula and I will talk more about it below.
 If you do not have an herb mix, a good substitute for an immediate situation is my “tummy trouble paste” which is a combination of garlic, ginger, cayenne, slippery elm, apple cider vinegar, and molasses.
-(1 clove raw fresh garlic, 1/2 teaspoon each of cayenne pepper, cinnamon, ginger powder [or fresh ginger: one round, quarter/coin sized, slice about 1/2 cm thick], 1 teaspoon slippery elm bark powder, 1 teaspoon olive oil [in cases of bloat/other digestive upsets — not necessary for all situations].
-Molasses, apple cider vinegar, and water to liquify.
+(1 clove raw fresh garlic, 1/2 teaspoon each of cayenne pepper, cinnamon, ginger powder [or fresh ginger: one round, quarter/coin sized, slice about 1/2 cm thick], 1 teaspoon slippery elm bark powder, molasses, apple cider vinegar, and water to liquify.
 Best given as drench, but can be cut into multiple small doses and mixed with flaxseed meal to form balls, or fed in small amounts using 3-5cc/ml syringes or a spoon.)

 When it comes to “emergency” supplements … activated charcoal is a must.
 If there is a case of poisoning, from a plant or food (or pesticide, etc.), activated charcoal cleanses the goat.
-There is also Milk of Magnesia, a helpful laxative which can and be given alone to move a substance quickly out of a goat’s body, or along with charcoal to do the same.
+There is also Milk of Magnesia, a helpful laxative which can and be given alone to move a substance quickly out of a goat’s body and bind to toxins, or along with charcoal to do the same.
+The CD Antitoxin is a medicine for an illness called Enterotoxemia, which can happen if a goat overeats grain/concentrates or suffers from any severe digestive shutdown/upset.
+The “bad bacteria” that lives in the rumen can overtake a goat’s body in those situations, and the CD Antitoxin (not to be confused with the CD&T Toxoid Vaccine) should be given.
+Keep this antitoxin on hand in case of poisoning or Enterotoxemia concern.
 Land of Havilah Herbals has a formula which was mentioned above, called GI Back on Tract, which contains wonderful and cleansing herbs for any severe digestive upset.
 In the case of rumen failure, drastic measures can be taken to “jumpstart” the rumen to save the life of a goat.
-A rumen transfaunation or rumen transfer, which is the transferring of one goat’s cud to another, and other forms of strong probiotics and microbes, can get the rumen functioning again.
-When probiotics are unavailable, many people suggest fermentation products like yogurt or kefir, dark beer (lightly carbonated/flat [room temp]), and raw apple cider vinegar.
+If you are concerned about a digestive issue, take the goat’s rectal temperature.
+Normal temperature is 101.5-103.5.
+If a goat has a low/sub temperature, it indicates a rumen shutdown.
+The first thing to do in this situation is to give dark beer (lightly carbonated/flat [room temp]) to restart the rumen.
+If this does not fix the situation, a rumen transfaunation or rumen transfer, which is the transferring of one goat’s cud to another, can get the rumen functioning again.
+When commercial probiotics are unavailable, I suggest fermentation products like yogurt or kefir, dark beer (lightly carbonated/flat [room temp]) as said above, and raw apple cider vinegar.

 I also want to talk a bit about scours.
 Scours is a term for diarrhea in goats.
 Scours can have many causes, worms, overeating, poisonings (as mentioned above) and just about anything else.
 If the cause of scours is undetermined, or points towards parasites, it is important to do a fecal test on your goats to check for parasites.
 But there are numerous causes for diarrhea, some that may not even have occurred to you…

 Recently, we moved our goats to a new barn across property, right outside our backyard.
 The move caused stress and confusion.
 Due to the new surroundings, the goats did not care for their hay, water, or hanging out in their new barn — they just wanted grass!
 It is a goat’s instinct to want to “eat eat eat” when they feel unsure of a new place; they eat as much as they can in case it is gone the next day.
 That is their instinct.
 Our goats were not as familiar with lush pasture, and spending all day and all night on it, caused some problems.
 The morning after the move, one of my boys was experiencing some tummy troubles.
 I won’t get too detailed, but the grass and stress combined made for some very loose bowel movements.
-Of course, our other boy was completely fine.
 Eddie, the one who was experiencing this, often grazes more and that can sometimes result in a “clumpy poop” or “pinecone poop” as we like to call it.
 He is notoriously sensitive to too much grass.
-We don’t experience bowel problems often, so I pulled out all the stops.
+We don’t experience bowel problems often, so I pulled out all my tricks.